Luukdegram/juicebox/README.md

   - Currently, we're using a simple blocking event loop to handle events, replies, errors from X11.
 However, Zig provides great primitives (async, suspend, etc) to create a custom event loop that will allow us to make the library itself a lot more efficient.
 - General support for multiple screens
   - Also add support for Xinerama
-- Allow to provide a config file during compilation to make configuring more sane.
-The high amount of keybindings makes it harder to read
 - Provide a translation layer to connect to/with different bars such as [Lemonbar](https://github.com/LemonBoy/bar).
 (Perhaps a bar of its own).

 ### Screenshot